agrafix/rubyspeed/README.md

 ## Current Status

-The project is in very early stages -- today it can only compile extremely primitive functions (basically only simple numeric computations).
+The project can only compile extremely primitive functions (basically only simple numeric computations).
+I am open to any pull requests for improvements, but would discourage using this in production anywhere :-)

 ## Hacking